Rebecca Da Costa: Acting career

 In 2008, Da Costa gave up modelling and moved to the United States to pursue an acting career.
 She enrolled at the HB Studio in New York City and made her theater debut alongside Brad Garrett, in stand-up comedy.

 In 2009, she made her television debut in an episode of the American HBO series Entourage.
 In 2010 she gained a role in the film Trick of the Witch, directed by Chris Morrissey.
 Her first lead film role was in 2011 in the independent L.A.
 I Hate You, starring Malcolm McDowell and William Forsythe, and later that year she starred in Freerunner alongside Sean Faris.
 In 2012, she played in the film Seven Below, co-starring with Val Kilmer and Ving Rhames, and in 2013 appeared in Mine Games.

 The Bag Man

 In 2014, Da Costa played in The Bag Man, "a modern day film noir shot in New Orleans", as a femme fatale who becomes involved in a story of crime and suspense.
 She co-starred with John Cusack and Robert De Niro.
 The film premiered on February 28, 2014, in New York and Los Angeles.

 Breaking at the Edge

 In late 2014 Da Costa was the lead role in Breaking at the Edge as a manic–depressive pregnant woman who fears for her unborn child's life.
 The film also features Milo Ventimiglia and Andie MacDowell.
-"When I was shooting it, it was very intense," Da Costa said in February 2014.
-"I was literally getting crazy."
 She said that preparing for the role she "talked to many psychiatrists.
 I didn't want to look like I was trying to play crazy."